JYP Entertainment: 2010–17: Joint ventures and third generation K-pop artists

 On June 20, 2013, the merger plan for the publicly listed JYP Entertainment and the non-listed JYP was announced.
 The merger was approved on October 17.
 Miss A and Baek A-yeon, also joined JYP Entertainment due to the merger.
 On August 25, 2013, JYP Entertainment and KeyEast terminated their joint production enterprise, Holym.
-On November 17, 2013, the company partnered with Smilegate to promote the video game game Crossfire, with 2PM and Miss A.
+On November 17, 2013, the company partnered with Smilegate to promote the video game Crossfire with 2PM and Miss A.

 In January 2014, the seven talent agencies behind KMP Holdings formed a collective bond partnership and bought 13.48% of KT Music's stocks, leaving KT Corporation with 49.99%.
 In the same month, Got7, made their debut.
 2AM's joint contract of Big Hit Entertainment with JYP Entertainment later in April ended, after three of the 2AM members returned to JYP Entertainment, and member Lee Chang-min stayed with Big Hit Entertainment, to continue his career and as part of the duo Homme.
 In August, JYP Pictures and Dongyang World Culture Communication produced the drama Dream Knight, starring Got7 members.
 Season three K-pop Star winner Bernard Park signed a contract with JYP Entertainment to start his solo career, and making his debut on October 6.
 On December 17, J.Y.
 Park sold the company's headquarters building in Cheongdam-dong, Seoul to Choi Ki-won, for approximately $7 million, on the term that JYP Entertainment will still use the building for three years on rent.

 The success of Twice led JYP Entertainment to become the largest South Korean entertainment company.